12 Important Design Strategies for Hot and Dry Climate Zones

 - Preserving existing trees with tree guards.

-- Providing sedimentation tank to collect and reuse rainwater.
+- Providing a sedimentation tank to collect and reuse rainwater.

 - Preservation of topsoil by temporary plants/grass.